zpetschek/openhab1-addons/bundles/binding/org.openhab.binding.koubachi/README.md

 # Koubachi Binding

+NOTE: This product was acquired by Husqvarna Group in 2015 and since has been discontinued. https://www.crunchbase.com/organization/koubachi#section-m-a-details

 The [Koubachi](http://www.koubachi.com) Services help everybody without a green thumb to be a perfect gardener.
 All plants can be registered on their really nice website (or through iPhone/iPad App) to tell you when and how to care for your plants.
 Furthermore they offer a dedicated hardware, the WIFI Plant Sensor.
 This wireless device measures vital parameters and determines the vitality of your plants.

 Koubachis' slogan "give your plants a voice" becomes reality with this binding.
 It queries all relevant data through Koubachi's [webservice](http://labs.koubachi.com) and pushes it into openHAB.